Care to admit it or not, we have all been ghosted and have done the ghosting at least once. It’s okay to admit it.

 The deed has become such a regular practice among the dating community that it is no longer foreign.
 Eventually, what was once abnormal has become normal, hence the ghosting culture.

 A ghost doesn’t engage in ghosting as frequently as an insecure dater who is perpetually on the hunt for the next best thing.
 While some vanish out of sheer cowardice, others do it out of sheer boredom.
 Dissipating into thin air is simply easier than being upfront and honest, no complications or confrontations necessary.

 How to deal with being ghosted?

-Conversely, a coward will stop responding because honesty scare the heck out of them.
-Often, a ghoster believe that being honest would end up damaging their toughness making them appear weak.
-Disappearing without any trace is the easiest way to avoid any uncomfortable situation without having to face no confrontations and not needing to give no explanation.
+Conversely, a coward will stop responding because honesty scares the heck out of them.
+Often, a ghoster believes that being honest would damage their toughness, making them appear weak.
+Disappearing without any trace is the easiest way to avoid any uncomfortable situation, without having to face confrontations or provide explanations.
 It only shows how selfish and inconsiderate they are.

-When that occurs, the only thing left to do is to let time pass and to come to terms with the fact that you had nothing to do with their selfish actions, which is a reflection of their own insecurities.
+When that occurs, the only thing left to do is to let time pass and come to terms with the fact that you had nothing to do with their selfish actions, which is a reflection of their own insecurities.
 Unfortunately, sending a text demanding an answer will not null the pain they have inflicted.
-How can they explain anything if they do not dare to hold a truthful conversation with you?
+How can they explain anything if they don’t dare to have a truthful conversation with you?

-Anyone who wants to stay will stay and anyone who wants to leave will leave, regardless.
+Anyone who wants to stay will stay, and anyone who wants to leave will leave, regardless.
 Remember that!